fusioncharts/react-fusioncharts-component/README.md

 #### Attribute Description

-- plotChildMap[Array(Number)| Array[Object]]
+- plotChildMap[Array(Number) | Array[Object]]

-  - Array ( Number ) - Representation of child mapped to the plot of the parent data source passed to the `DrillDown` component .
+  - Array( Number ) - Representation of child mapped to the plot of the parent data source passed to the `DrillDown` component .
 Array location are considered plot index of parent, the value corresponding to it are considered which child chart to render.
-    `Eg. [0,2,1]`
+    `Eg. [0, 2, 1]`
     `0(location) -> 0 (value)` means clicking the first (zero indexed) data plot , render the 0th child ,
     `1(location) -> 2(value)` means clicking the second data plot, render the 1st Child (Note: It is 0-indexed )
     **Null case** : You can pass `null` for a data plot for which you dont want a drill down.
-  - Array ( Object ) - Representation of child mapped with plot in form of an object of shape
+  - Array( Object ) - Representation of child mapped with plot in form of an object of shape
     `{ "plotPosition": Number, "childPosition": Number }`
-    This object holds information about which child render on a data plot is clicked.
+    This object holds information about which child gets rendered when a data plot is clicked.
     `Eg. [{ plotPosition: 1 , childPosition: 0}, { plotPosition: 0, childPosition: 1}]`
-    Note: plotChildMap does not honour heterogeneous data , eg. Number and Object both.
+    Note: plotChildMap does not honour heterogeneous data, eg. Number and Object both.
     `[ 0 , { plotPosition:0, childPosition: 1 } ]`